Bukidnon State University: History

-The school was closed on December 9, 1941 due to World War II.
+The school was closed on December 9, 1941, due to World War II.
 It was reactivated on September 1, 1945, but since its facilities were completely damaged, classes were held in army tents at the provincial capitol grounds and in private homes.
 Rehabilitation work for the school's facilities lasted until the 1950s using the money from the war damage claims.

 In 1952–1953, the secondary normal curriculum was phased out giving way to a two-year special education curriculum.
 The gradual elimination of the secondary education ended in 1956 with the full implementation of the two-year collegiate course.
 The first batch, comprising nine students, graduated the Bachelor of Science in Elementary Education in March 1957.
 In the same year, the two-year special curriculum was phased out and the school gained the status of a degree-granting institution.
 In the same year, a kindergarten school was also established.

-In 1960, the graduate department was created, offering a master's degree in education to encourage teachers to take advanced studies.
-Ten years later, external graduate studies centers were organized in a number of provinces and cities outside of Bukidnon in cooperation with the school divisions of the Department of Education to extend the services of the college to working teachers wanted to enroll in courses leading to Master of Arts in Education.
+In the year 1960, the graduate department was created, offering a master's degree in education to encourage teachers to take advanced studies.
+Ten years later, external graduate studies centers were organized in a number of provinces and cities outside of Bukidnon in cooperation with the school divisions of the Department of Education to extend the services of the college to working teachers wanted to enroll in courses leading to Master of Arts in education.

 On December 15, 1961, Bukidnon Normal School was declared separate school division by virtue of Circular No. 33, s.
 1961 issued by the Bureau of Public Schools, thus ending 37 years of administrative control by the division superintendent of schools for Bukidnon.
 In 1969, Master of Arts was offered in the school and in 1971, a Bachelor of Science in Secondary Education (BSSE) was offered.
 With the establishment of the BSE in Secondary Education, a high school laboratory, serving as its laboratory school, was established on the same year.